gavtoski/PACE_IVIM/README.md

 released checkpoints reproduce the reported numbers, in about ten minutes on a laptop.

-The complete repository will be released once the associated manuscript has been accepted.
+As a gesture of good faith, the complete repository was released early to aid the reviewing process.

 ## Models